3 LinkedIn Basics

 3.5.3 Reposts

 You can repost others’ content, either directly or with your own commentary added.
 As noted above, reposts tend to get less engagement than original posts.
 If you want to amplify someone’s work, consider writing your own post that engages with their content and tags them, rather than using the repost function.
-You will likely reach more people and add more value.
+You will likely reach more people and contribute something of your own.

 If you do repost, add your own thoughts.
 A bare repost without commentary is the lowest-value option.